MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-what-is.md

 | P4/A7* | 64  | 32  | 32  | 200 | 240 | 240  | 10  | 48  |
 | P5/A8* | 128 | 64  | 64  | 400 | 480 | 480  | 10  | 96  |

-\* SKUs greater than 100 GB are available most regions.
+\* SKUs greater than 100 GB are not available in all regions.
 To request using these SKUs in regions where they're not available, contact your Microsoft account manager.

 >[!NOTE]
 >Using a single larger SKU can be preferable to combining smaller SKUs.
 For example, one P2 SKU instead of two P1 SKUs.
 Using a larger SKU enables you to use larger models and achieve better parallelism with the P2 SKU.